benkeser/drord/README.md

 ## Citation

-After using the `drord` R package, please cite the following:
+After using the `drord` R package, please cite both of the following:

     @Manual{drordpackage,
       title = {drord: Doubly-Robust Estimators for Ordinal Outcomes}, author = {David Benkeser},
       note = {R package version 1.0.0},
       doi = {TBA}
+    }

+    @article{benkeserdiazluedtke2020,
+      title = {Improving Precision and Power in Randomized Trials for COVID-19 Treatments Using Covariate Adjustment, for Ordinal or Time to Event Outcomes}, doi = {10.1101/2020.04.19.20069922},
+      journal = {medRxiv: The Preprint Server for Health Sciences.}
     }

 -----